Some of us distrust God because we question the fairness of his salvation plan.

 Unlike us, however, God is perfect.
 His sense of fairness is more acute than ours, and his judgments are always righteous.

-Consequently, God is more concerned about the fairness of his salvation plan than we could ever be.
+Consequently, God is more concerned about the fairness of his salvation plan than we could ever be, and his determinations about what is and is not fair are more accurate than ours.

 God’s Goal

-The primacy of God’s goal, coupled with his supreme fairness, compels him to make it equally easy for everyone to qualify for heaven, including those who will never have the opportunity to read the Bible or hear about Jesus.
+The primacy of God’s goal, coupled with his supreme fairness, compels him to make it equally easy for everyone to qualify for heaven, including those who never have the opportunity to read the Bible or hear about Jesus.

 General Standard